Clean Energy Plan

 History of Related Filings and Announcements:

-- Consumers Energy filed the Balanced Energy Initiative with the MPSC in 2007.
+- Consumers Energy filed a Balanced Energy Initiative, now referred to as the Clean Energy Plan with the MPSC in 2007.
 The initiative was developed in response to the 21st Century Energy Plan by the then MPSC chairman, J. Peter Lark.

-- Consumers Energy filed its “Balanced Energy Initiative: Electric Generation Alternatives Analysis” on June 5, 2009, with the Michigan Department of Environmental Quality and the MPSC.
+- Consumers Energy filed its “Clean Energy Plan: Electric Generation Alternatives Analysis” on June 5, 2009, with the Michigan Department of Environmental Quality and the MPSC.

 - Consumers Energy filed its “Certificate of Necessity” filing for the Thetford Plant on July 12, 2013, with the MPSC.